quanteda/quanteda/cran-comments.md

 ## Submission notes

-RESUBMISSION: Removes the "http://" from the doi in CITATION (as instructed following earlier submission of v0.9.21).
-UPDATED:  Incremented version to 0.99.22 in DESCRIPTION.
+RESUBMISSION: Removes the "http://doi.org" from the doi in CITATION (as instructed following earlier submission of v0.9.22).

-NOTE: SUPERCEDES previous 0.99.20 and 0.99.21 submissions, as I discovered a bug related to the case of a function, that for some reasons did not show up on previous tests.

 ### Purpose